 JULY 2016 - JUNE 2017

 Connect Youth focused on putting phones in the hands of Vancouver's high-risk youth and young adults.
-Through our specialized campaign with the help of Covenant House Vancouver, we helped some of the cities most vulnerable and overlooked.
+Through our specialized campaign with the help of Covenant House Vancouver, we helped some of the city’s most vulnerable and overlooked people.

 I grew up in Montreal, but moved to Vancouver two years ago in search of a new outlook on life.
 Unfortunately, I came unprepared and was inexperienced in living on my own.
 I was homeless for eight months and because of the lack of shelters in this city I was often left on the streets night after night.
 As a young woman in a major urban city, I found it hard to gain a sense of security, especially given my precarious housing conditions.

 I hitchhiked from Ontario to Vancouver about a year ago, primarily because of my home life.
 With the absence of a father, I never felt that my life had any guidance.
 I've thought a lot about what drove my decision to leave, and I think that the motivation behind it may have been the opportunity to better understand myself and what I want to do with my life.

 I moved away from my home when I was 19, primarily away from both of my parents who were struggling with an alcohol disorder.
 I lived in Winnipeg for a few years and fell through the cracks, unable to handle the change of environment.
 It was difficult, my lifestyle made me reliant on alcohol and whatever money I made would go right back into the addiction.
 I wanted to get away from it all, so I moved once again, this time to Vancouver.